Christ Died As Our Representative

 The depth of the “likeness of sinful flesh” in which Jesus came is described as encompassing Jesus being tempted in "all things" and in "all points" by his own lusts within (Hebrews 2:17-18; 4:15).
 It is only in this sense that Christ "was made sin," as stated by Paul in 2 Corinthians 5:21, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 He was made like his brethren in every way, and thus had a nature that experienced the weaknesses leading to temptation: "Tempted in all points like them but without sin".

-In his sacrificial death, Christ condemned sin at its source, in the very flesh where the inclinations to sin are inherent, which are the root cause of disobedience.
-This is described in more literal detail in Galatians 5:24 as “crucifying the flesh with its passions and desires,” which illustrates a moral principle for us to follow.
-God saw it fit to require the sacrificial condemnation of this sin-nature through crucifixion in the person of a righteous possessor of it as the basis for our forgiveness of sins and deliverance from mortality.
+In his sacrificial death, Christ condemned sin at its source, in the very flesh where the inclinations to sin are inherent, which are the root cause of disobedience, Romans 8:3.
+This condemnation of sin is described in more literal detail in Galatians 5:24 as “crucifying the flesh with its passions and desires”, which is a moral principle for us to follow based on what Christ literally did.
+These “passions and desires” of the flesh are the literal impulses and tendencies to sin in mortal human nature that are called “sin” by metonymy in Romans 8:3.
+God saw fit to require the sacrificial condemnation of this sin-nature through crucifixion in the person of a righteous possessor of it as the basis for our forgiveness of sins and deliverance from mortality.

 As Our Representative, Christ Obtained Eternal Redemption for Himself and for Us Through His Own Blood